Rightpoint/RZUtils/README.md

 #### RZWaiter

-A utility for aiding in testing asyncrinous operations.
+A utility for aiding in testing asynchronous operations.

 ## License